pnickchi/PEIMAN2/README.md

 <!-- badges: end -->

-The PEIMAN2 package \[@PEIMAN\] provides functions and mined database from UniProt for single enrichment analysis (SEA) and protein set enrichment analysis (PSEA) in a list of protein.
+The PEIMAN2 package \[@PEIMAN2\] provides functions and mined database from UniProt for single enrichment analysis (SEA) and protein set enrichment analysis (PSEA) in a list of protein.
+The database is updated regularly with monthly changes in UniProt/SwissProt repository.
+To ensure you have the latest version of database, make sure to install the package from GitHub.

 ## Installation